Godot pathfinding / 2026-06-27 / 12 min read

 For most game rules, custom data is the best source.
 In the TileSet, add a custom data layer such as walkable: bool, then each tile decides its gameplay meaning.
 The focused version of that rule lives in TileMapLayer custom data for walkability in Godot.

 Water can be non-walkable without needing collision.
 A bridge can be walkable even if it has collision for some other system.
-Terrain cost, faction rules, unit movement type, and temporary blockers can all grow from the same idea.
+For the numeric sibling of this import, use TileMapLayer custom data for movement costs; it owns typed cost layers, untouched float defaults, terrain IDs, and the validated weight handoff.

 Physics-derived walkability can work when collision means cannot walk here.
 It is convenient for prototypes, but it is easy to over-trust.
 Collision is not always navigation.
 A tile may have collision for projectiles, placement, cover, selection, or visual reasons.